PhD by Research in Astronomy

 |High-achieving, worldly PhD

-We encourage applications from high-achieving students anywhere in the world who are strongly motivated to complete a PhD in astrophysics and/or supercomputing.
+We encourage applications from high-achieving students anywhere in the world who are strongly motivated to complete a PhD in astrophysics and/or supercomputing with an emphasis on astrophysical applications.

 A larger CAS Staff Map is available here.